andrzejolszak/picat-blazor-monaco-ide/README.md

 - Run the attached Windows release binaries

 ## Features playground
-The editor comes with an example that showcases the major features:
+The editor comes with a tutorial example that showcases the major features:

     % Welcome to the Picat editor based on Blazor and Monaco!
     % This editor aims to aid in learning Picat syntax and editing Picat programs.